 The Kammari-residency’s general aim is to bring together contemporary art, academic research, experimental thinking and curiosity of the political and social reality around us – and do it in a natural setting with experimentations on environmentally sustainable forms of living.

-In terms of documentation and publications we aim to support continuous long term research, critical dialogue and public exhibition of research combined with contemporary arts.
+In terms of documentation and publications we aim to support continuous long term research, critical dialogue and public exhibition of politically significant research combined with contemporary arts.

 On a social level we aim to bring artists, philosophers, researcher and writers together and develop international partnerships with individuals, organisations, research centres and universities.

 We aim to create an affordable, rural and materially sustainable space to work in.
-The residency house an old stone house with traditional building methods and is surrounded by a water stream and mountain forests.
-These surroundings are combined with possibilities of working with contemporary as well as traditional handcraft tools.
+The residency house an old stone house built with traditional methods and materials.
+It is surrounded by several unique ecosystems of the mountain area.
+These surroundings are combined with possibilities of working with contemporary as well as artesanal handcraft tools.